* Trump says China wants to return to negotiating table

 * Safe havens remain well supported by jittery investors

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh

 LONDON, Aug 26 (Reuters) - Stock markets clawed themselves off their lows on Monday but sentiment remained fragile after the latest flare-up in the U.S.-China trade war sent investors scrambling into government bonds and battered emerging market currencies.

-European stock markets struggled to bounce to the same degree, with the pan-European Eurostoxx down marginally on the day.
-Germany's DAX rose 0.29% while France's managed a 0.48% rise.
-London's markets were closed for a holiday.
+European stock markets were mixed, with the pan-European Eurostoxx down marginally on the day.
+Germany's DAX rose 0.29% while France's managed a 0.5% rise.
+London markets were closed for a holiday.

 Stocks had fallen sharply in Asia before Trump spoke as investors panicked that the latest tit-for-tat tariffs would damage global growth.
 On Friday, Trump announced an additional duty on some $550 billion of targeted Chinese goods, hours after China unveiled retaliatory tariffs on $75 billion worth of U.S. goods.